saalikmubeen/microservices-architectured-app/README.md

 Try running and testing it locally only if you don't have a life.
 Otherwise I'm not the one to blame for you scratching your head 😫 while trying to understand this microservices mess of event-driven communication betweewn the services 😑

+### Note

+I did this project as a part of Stephen Grider's Udemy Course.
+Thanks to him 😊